 x mod y = r.
-Read on to discover what exactly are the modulo operations and how to use this calculator correctly.
+Read on to discover what exactly the modulo operations are, how to calculate modulo and how to use this calculator correctly.

 What are modulo operations?

 Imagine a clock hanging on the wall.
-Let's say it is late at night - 11 pm.
+Let's say it is late at night - 11 pm 🕚.
 You wonder what will be the time when you wake up after 8 hours of sleep.
 You can't just add 8 to 11, as there is no such time as 19 am.
-What you do is perform a modulo operation (mod 12) - you add these two numbers and keep subtracting 12 until you get a number lower than 12 - in this case, 7.
-You just calculated you will wake up at 7 am.
+What you do, is performing a modulo operation (mod 12) - you add these two numbers, and keep subtracting 12 until you get a number lower than 12.
+In this case, 7.
+You just calculated you will wake up at 7 am 🕖.

 Modulo operations in the case of the clock are so intuitive we don't even notice them.
 In mathematics, there are many types of more elaborate modulo operations that require more thought.
 We can write down that